RezuwanHassan262/Multi-label-Film-Classifier/README.md

 The scripts I've used to scrape the data can be found in the [`scrapers`](https://github.com/RezuwanHassan262/Multi-label-Film-Classifier/tree/main/scripts) directory.

-In total, I scraped **15k+** movie descriptions, genres and other relevant information about them.
+In total, I scraped **15k+** movie descriptions, genres, and other relevant information about them.

 <h2 style=color:#fe5e21;>Data Processing</h2>